Last updated: March 12, 2026

 11.1.
 Combine with Indicators (RSI, MACD, Moving Averages)

-The LLD is most potent when it completes a Divergence.
+The LLD is most potent when it completes a Divergence (RSI/MACD) at a key Fibonacci level or moving average (Axiory, 2022).
 Look for the price to make a new high (or low) while the RSI or MACD fails to follow suit.
 If the LLD formation occurs at this point, the reversal signal is significantly validated, as it confirms the momentum is already failing internally.

 Also, ensure the LLD formation is occurring either at a Moving Average (MA) confluence or a major psychological level (e.g., round number).
 This approach is key to effective technical analysis.

-High volume during the LLD’s formation confirms that the stalemate was based on a massive exchange of shares/contracts, indicating institutional participation and making the exhaustion signal more reliable.
+High (tick) volume during the LLD’s formation confirms massive order exchange.
+In Spot Forex, tick volume is the primary proxy for measuring trading activity and interest (EarnForex, n.d.).
 Low volume LLDs are noise.
 This reflects the intense sentiment battle.

 11.3.
 Avoid Relying on it in Sideways/Choppy Markets